dcefram/blog/content/uses.md

 ## Other Dev-ish Tools

-- Sometimes I use `git` in the CLI
+- Sometimes I use `git` in the CLI.
 - Sometimes I use [Fork](https://git-fork.com/) when I'm bored. ([I have a license, weird flex](https://storage.googleapis.com/rmrz-blog.appspot.com/Snippet%202023-04-07%20at%2010.06.58.png).)
 - I also have a [license](https://storage.googleapis.com/rmrz-blog.appspot.com/Snippet%202023-04-07%20at%2010.12.55.png) for [Sublime Merge](https://www.sublimemerge.com/) since I bought it as a bundle with Sublime Text 4.
 I use it when my mood dictates me to use it.
 - [TablePlus](https://tableplus.com/) for relational databases.
 I thought I needed 2 licenses, could've lived with just one.